con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > 'jig rten gsum po snang byed cing/ /
 > bdud bzhi'i dgra rnams 'dul byed pa/ /
 > 'jig rten rnams kyi ngan song gsum/ /
-> sbyong bar byed pa'i 'dzum bstan nas/ / (18)
+> sbyong bar byed pa'i 'dzum bstan nas/ /

 > 'jig rten gsum po snang mdzad cing/ /
 > bdud bzhi'i dgra rnams 'dul mdzad pa/ /
 > sems can rnams kyi ngan song gsum/ /
-> sbyong bar byed pa'i 'dzum bstan nas/ / (18)
+> sbyong bar byed pa'i 'dzum bstan nas/ /

 And gracing living beings by showing his smile—
 A smile that fills the threefold world with light;
 Subduing enemies, the four Māras;
-Dispelling all three types of bad rebirth— (18)
+Dispelling all three types of bad rebirth—(18)

 * The Tibetan translation here illustrates well its tendency to invert syntactic structures needlessly (or so it would appear).
 It also appears that the Tibetan translators connect *lokānām* with the compounded *apāya*, whereas a more natural reading of the Sanskrit is probably to take *lokānāṃ* as the object (in the sense of the recipient) of *saṃ-√dṛś*.
 Either way, logically both are the case: it is to sentient beings that the Buddha shows his smile, and it is their bad rebirths that he purifies; so no matter how one translates, the difference is not substantial.

 > [ed-d 51] trilokam āpūrayantyā brāhmyā madhurayā girā |
 > pratyabhāṣata guhyendraṃ vajrapāṇiṃ mahābalam || 19 ||